 For this person, the phosphorylated serine taken at bedtime can actually make adrenal issues far worse and lead to depression and more fatigue, due to it further breaking down the very little cortisol they have (I’ve been there, done that as well).

 The approach I like to use in this situation is to incorporate blood sugar balancing techniques with adrenal adaptogens in the day, to support a healthy release of cortisol.
-(When more cortisol is released during the day, the body often forgoes that second wind of cortisol in the evening, and the person can sleep better at night.)
+When more cortisol is released during the day, the body often forgoes that second wind of cortisol in the evening, and the person can sleep better at night.
+You can learn more about using adaptogens as well as techniques to balance blood sugar in my book, Adrenal Transformation Protocol.

 I like to recommend Rootcology Adrenal Support.
 It contains a curated blend of adaptogens and vitamins designed to promote healthy cortisol levels, hypothalamic and pituitary function (HPTA axis), and catecholamine production (dopamine, norepinephrine, and epinephrine), which help the brain with regulating sleep.
 It also contains small amounts of B vitamins (B6 and folate are especially important for producing neurotransmitters) to balance cortisol output throughout the day, so people release more cortisol during the day, and less at night.
 Furthermore, it contains vitamin C, which feeds the adrenals, especially during stressful times when cortisol levels are high.

 Vitamin C can also be taken separately.
-I recommend a dose of 500-2000 mg, taken daily and/or during times of high stress.
+I recommend a dose of 500 to 2000 mg, taken daily and/or during times of high stress.

 Addressing 80 Percent of Sleep Issues

-I developed this program, and the corresponding Adrenal Support Kit, after further study of my clients that had issues with sleeping.
+I developed this program, and the corresponding book, Adrenal Transformation Protocol, after further study of my clients that had issues with sleeping.
 I found that they usually had other symptoms that would co-occur with their sleep issues, such as brain fog, sore throat, hoarse voice, digestive issues, persistent blood sugar swings, and hormonal issues, that weren’t always resolved with my Root Cause approach of dietary changes, adrenal support, and magnesium.

 Before I became the Thyroid Pharmacist, my parents and hubby would joke that I should have been a professional analyst, because of how I love to analyze things and find patterns.
 I love to look at common patterns I see in my clients, to come up with researched-based methods that can alter the patterns.